Why was Maine shooter allowed to have guns? Questions swirl in wake of massacre

 Authorities at the state and federal level have not said that Card’s history of mental illness should have triggered laws that kept him from owning guns.
 There was nothing on Card’s record before the shooting that would have kept him from passing a federal background check to buy a gun, the Bureau of Alcohol, Tobacco, Firearms and Explosives said in a statement.

-How involuntary commitments are reported to federal authorities differs by state, said Mark Collins, federal policy director at the gun-violence prevention group Brady.
+Involuntary commitments are reported to federal authorities differently from state to state, said Collins.

 Generally, though, not everyone who gets mental health treatment at a facility is considered involuntarily committed.
 That’s a determination legally made by a court or a board, which then communicates it to another state body tasked with sending that information to the federal background-check system maintained by the FBI.

 Each state has an agency that should report it, but it’s not legally required everywhere, he said.
-Maine, for example, does require the State Bureau of Identification to report commitments to the FBI’s National Instant Criminal Background Check System.
+Maine does require the State Bureau of Identification to report commitments to the FBI database.

-“This is the clearest cut case I’ve seen where an extreme-risk protection order could have saved all these lives,” Collins said, referring to measures often called “red-flag” laws, which Maine does not have.
-“This guy did everything short of taking out a front-page ad in the newspaper saying he was going to commit an atrocity.”

 “I told him no one was talking about him and everyone here was his friend.
 Card told me to leave him alone and tried to slam the door in my face,” the soldier later told Maine authorities, according to documents released by the sheriff’s office.